RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ### **Latest update**

+As of **January 8, 2026**  we have welcomed *470* open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).
+We want to thank everyone for their interest and ethusiasm on open source, and looking forward to meet everyone at our tea time on Fridays.

 As of **December 7, 2025**  we started to welcome open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).

 ## 📂 Project Ideas   (place holders only at this time)